© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Maen Richard Prehistoric Standing Stone is a scheduled monument protected by Cadw under reference BR270.
 View the official record →

-Maen Richard is a prehistoric standing stone located in Breconshire, Wales, and forms part of the broader tradition of monolithic monuments erected during the Neolithic and Bronze Age periods across Britain and Wales.
+Maen Richard is a prehistoric standing stone located in Breconshire, Wales, forming part of the broader landscape of ritual monuments characteristic of the Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR270.

 Maen Richard Prehistoric Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Maen Richard Prehistoric Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR270.